xiangzhi/RosBag2PsiStoreConverter/README.md

 ## ChangeLog:
 * 1/16/2020
-	* Added interface to add custom serializers.
+	* Added interface to add custom serializers.-

 	* Added option `-r` to restamp the time.
 * 1/13/2020
 	* Added serialization of sensor_msgs/CompressedImage to uncompressed Psi Images